 - There is more that’s happened in life, “big” things, but I’ll stop here for now

-- Ima gonna go ahead an re-post a video I made a while back, since below I talk about a piece I made that has the US flag in it.
+- Ima go ahead an link to a video I made a while back, since below I talk about a piece I made that has the US flag in it.
 Since it’s not the first time I’ve worked with the flag in my artwork, I want to post this, because I think it’s a strong piece and it also holds my heart in it…

 Another reason why I wanted to write this very-long-wander-where-ever post (I have a couple other reasons, starting with…)

 If it hasn’t been clear from how my friends and family reply on my FB posts, I am a Christian.
 I was raised in a protestant faith since I was around 7, and my family was Catholic before that.
 But I really made my own faith decisions when I was 17.
 And this sort of feels risky to be very clear about for a couple reasons.
 1.)
 I don’t personally know another visual artist who practices art in the way I do who is also a Christian, and very few who are a practitioner of any faith.
 2.)
 My political views (which I consider not political, but life/human)… they are at odds with a lot of other religious people I know.
 There aren’t many in my own spiritual sphere who differ starkly from me, I mean, I do live in a fairly liberal area but also, my congregation is super diverse.
 Still obviously, there are people I know from other types of Christian walks who either hold much more conservative views from me or who even might have voted for Trump (I haven’t asked if they voted for him and honestly don’t want to know.
 Unless they are sorry they voted for him, then they can tell me & I will forgive them.)
 So I feel compelled to list out my spiritual credentials.
 Or some thoughts.
 Etcetera.